 Signs Of Love Series

 The Signs of Love series is a collection of novels inspired by each astrological sign.
 You’ll see that at the beginning of each sign-of-love book, there is a short reference to the myths or origins of the astrological sign that inspired the story.
 Or it could be a quote that represents it.
-As for the order of reading, basically, you can read them in any order you’d like, with two exceptions you’ll see below.
+As for the reading order, you can read them in any order you’d like, with two exceptions you’ll see below.

 Leo (2013)